 Enter sous vide bacon.
 Pre-cooking the bacon before crisping it up and a consistent temperature renders the fat in just the right way and prevents any chewy spots.
 This changes your bacon game.
 For reals.

-I use the Anova Sous Vide Precision Cooker and cook my food in these reusable Sous Vide Bags.
+Are you still on the hunt for an immersion circulator and/or a vacuum sealer?
+I can’t recommend Vesta Precision‘s products enough!
+I alsways cook my food in these reusable Sous Vide Bags.
 Waaay friendlier on the wallet and the environment to go reusable!
 Yes, they’re a little annoying to clean, but worth it, friends.

 Sous vide bacon sets you up for the ultimate weekend brunch.
 Drop your bacon in the night before you want to cook it, and let the fatty goodness go for 12-48 hours.
 Yep.